 Filing taxes can be stressful.
 When the IRS opts to take a closer look at your tax return, that can only increase your anxiety level.
-Getting your return flagged for review doesn’t mean you’ll be audited, but it can raise the odds that Uncle Sam will conclude that the numbers don’t add up.
+Getting your return flagged for review doesn’t mean you’ll be audited, but it can raise the odds that Uncle Sam finds that your numbers don’t add up.
 It helps to understand why returns are flagged and what reviews involve.
 If you’ve got a complicated tax situation, it may be wise to work with a financial advisor with tax expertise.

 How Tax Returns Are Selected for Review